Piano Concerto (Schoenberg)

 Arnold Schoenberg's Piano Concerto, Op.
-42 (1942) is one of his later works, written in America.
+42 (1942) is one of his later works, written during his exile in the United States.
 It consists of four interconnected movements: Andante (bars 1–175), Molto allegro (bars 176–263), Adagio (bars 264–329), and Giocoso (bars 330–492).
 Around 20 minutes long, its first performance was given on February 6, 1944, at NBC Orchestra's Radio City Habitat in New York City by Leopold Stokowski and the NBC Symphony Orchestra with Eduard Steuermann at the piano.
 The first UK performance was on 7 September 1945 at the BBC Proms with Kyla Greenbaum (piano) conducted by Basil Cameron.
 The first German performance took place at the Darmstadt Summer School on 17 July 1948 with Peter Stadlen as the soloist.